- Registration is no longer required to come for darshan. Please feel free to visit the Temple for darshan!

-We follow all New York State Covid-19 guidelines.
-Currently we do not have capacity restrictions.
-However, we may ask devotees to restrict the duration of their visit based on the volume of visitors at any given time.
-This is being done to maintain everyone’s safety during the current concerns due to the Delta variant.
+We continue to follow all New York State Covid-19 guidelines.
 Preventing the spread of Covid-19 requires all of us to work together, and these restrictions will also help in protecting the entire community during this time of increased travel and gatherings.

 **IMPORTANT** If you wish to visit the Temple from out of state, you must review the NY State travel restrictions for visitors from other states and make sure that you can comply with the travel restrictions: click here to review NYS travel restrictions.